How to personalize complex journeys for an exceptional customer experience

 67% of holiday goers will book with the brand that offers them the most help during the inspiration phase.
 This phase is about understanding the customers’ needs.
 They’re looking for inspiration and are open to possibilities.

 Personalizing data capture popovers is a brilliant tactic for this stage.
 Travel brands can use browsing insights to personalize messages.
 “Not ready to book?
 Save this flight for later” or “Still interested in visiting Ibiza?
-Save your search for later”
+Save your search for later”.
+This kind of personalization created a memorable customer experience.

-By collecting preferences immediately, you’ll be able to understand what the customer needs to convert.
-What kind of experience are they looking for, what’s their budget, are they open to cross-selling or upselling tactics?
+By collecting travel preferences immediately, you’ll be able to understand what the customer needs to convert.
+What kind of experience are they looking for?
+What’s their budget?
+Are they open to cross-selling or upselling tactics?

 Planning: crafting tailored consideration communications